Seymour Itzkoff: Life and career

-Works
+Reception

 In 1983 Itzkoff's published The Form of Man: The Evolutionary Origins of Human Intelligence (Paideia Publishers).
 In 1985 Bioanthropologist Brian T. Shea reviewed the book for American Anthropologist.
 Shea described it as badly written and containing many remedial errors and conclusions based on outdated findings.
 Itzkoff cited Carleton Coon's biased racial categorizations and, according to Shea, dismissed or ignored modern research which contradicted Itzkoff's assumptions.
 Shea suggested that the work was an extensions of the same racialized philosophy of Itzkoff's prior works on education.

 Itzkoff's 1986 book How We Learn to Read (Paideia Publishers) was reviewed by early education professor Robert C. Cooter for American Secondary Education.
 Cooter said the book was historically useful, but relied on outdated findings and ignored modern research.
 According to Cooter, the book "fails to offer the reader any new insights and does a rather poor job of packaging the old (and sometimes bitter) wine in new bottles".

 Humanity's Evolutionary Destiny: A Darwinian Perspective (2016, Peter Lang) is an overview by Itzkoff of evolution, specifically human evolution, with some discussion of Itzkoff's opinions on the genetic future of humanity.
 Philosopher Michael Ruse praised the book's writing and optimistic tone as appropriate for high school students or early undergrads, while saying that Itzkoff did not support many of his arguments and assumptions.